 Kawerau is known for its friendly people and strong community spirit.
-The strength of Kawerau's multicultural background is a proud characteristic of the town, as is the richness of its Maori heritage.
+The strength of Kawerau's multicultural background is one of the town's characteristics, as is the richness of its Maori heritage.

 This section contains information on our community organisations and other matters that affect residents and ratepayers.

-Council is actively involved in youth programmes and support the Kawerau Youth Council with their work with young people in our community.
+Council is actively involved in youth programmes and support the Kawerau Youth Council with its work with young people in the community.

-Council's Active Communities initiatives support whanau based programmese designed to get more people, more active, more often.
+Our Active Communities initiatives support whanau-based programmes designed to get more people more active, more often.

 Kawerau Community Awards

-There is a framework which enables Council to give formal recognition to individuals and groups who have made significant contributions to Kawerau, and to do so in a systematic, consistent and appropriate way.
+Our Community Awards Policy enables council staff to give formal recognition to individuals and groups who have made significant contributions to Kawerau, in a systematic, consistent and appropriate way.

 - People should be recognised for having made significant contributions to Kawerau